ArthurVerrez/webpage-string-extractor-browser-extension/README.md

 4. Click **Load unpacked** and select the folder you just unzipped.
 5. The extension should now appear in your list of installed extensions.

+Note: The first time you load the extension, you might need to refresh the page you want to extract data from if it was opened before installing the extension.

 > **Note**: The above process is for Chrome.
 Other Chromium-based browsers (Edge, Brave, etc.) have similar steps.

 ---